Linux Ubuntu Shell Scripting Quick Start

-The Linux Tutorial Shows You Step-by-Step How-to Getting-Started Making and Running a Bash Shell Script for Ubuntu 15.10 Wily GNU/Linux.
+You are Welcome!
+The Tutorial shows you Step-by-Step How to Getting-Started Making and Running a Bash Shell Script for Ubuntu 15.10 Wily GNU/Linux.

 Shell Scripts are files in which we write a Sequence of Commands that we need to perform and are Executed using the Shell utility.

 The Bash (Bourne Again Shell) is the Default Shell environment for most GNU/Linux system.

 To Edit & Save our Bash Shell Script we’ll make Use of the Default GNU/Linux Shell Editor nano.

 Ctrl+Alt+t to open a Terminal emulator on Desktop